Narosina/Git.Journey/README.md

 ____Day 013 hello its a diffrent day now that iam writing the journey which i dont think its very well written, but anyway i'm doing it to be a sign of my progress, Today i have to study for university but tomorrow i start learning, html and css. and ... i think i gonna practice for about a week. but after that i try going for react and flutter.

 ____Day 014 Ok A New day starting learning html and css, week 1 saturday, starting by html, the source i decided to learn from was a very cool guy from youtube called [Neon learn.HTML](https://www.youtube.com/watch?v=6zcBBDcR5-M&list=PLTEzTFAAzxQ4RZ4ZMmIKkOaUeOsLqeFTT), he is an intresting guy to say the least and completely works for me to learn from him.

+____Day 015 Today was premuch german day. so i just do some leet code training and thats it.
+GET BETTER EVERY DAY JUST A LITTLE BIT.^_^.